feldera/feldera/docs/blog/2023-07-14-first-blog-post.md

 incremental computations only for restricted forms of queries.

-We will start this blog with a series of articles explaining how these three seemingly disparate concepts can be unified in very natural way, and how one can build a tool that provides all these features without compromising in any of these dimensions.
-In the figure below IVM stands for *Incremental View Maintenance*, which is a form of incremental computation provided by databases.
+We will start this blog with a series of articles explaining how these three seemingly disparate concepts can be unified in a very natural way, and how one can build a tool that provides all these features without compromising in any of these dimensions.
+In the figure below, IVM stands for *Incremental View Maintenance*, which is a form of incremental computation provided by databases.

 ![cube](cube.svg)